wieldlabs/universe/README.md

 [Wield, making crypto exploration fun](https://wield.co), used for apps such as [far.quest](https://far.quest) and [Cast](https://far.quest/cast).

-This is an early work that is subject to heavy changes, see our [Github Issues](https://github.com/wieldlabs/dimension/issues) if you wish to contribute.

 **See our developer documents at [`docs.far.quest`](https://docs.far.quest).**

 ## Self-hosting Your Universe